Arno65/Analog-Computer-Symbols/README.md

 # Analog-Computer-Symbols
-Analog Computer Symbols library for KiCad 6.x
+Analog Computer Symbols library for KiCad 6.x and 7.x

   I designed a symbol library of analog computer symbols for drawing analog computer schematics in KiCad (6.x). \
+  It's still working 0K after updating KiCad to version 7.x. \
   (It’s only for drawing the schematics.)

   ‘**Analog_Computer_Symbols.kicad_sym**’ is the KiCad library file.
 (It's compressed into a zip-file.)